officegeek/keaonline/4_semester/docker/index.md

 A container is defined by its image as well as any configuration options you provide to it when you create or start it.
 When a container is removed, any changes to its state that are not stored in persistent storage disappear.

 # Docker Desktop
+**Docker Desktop** is an easy-to-install application for your **Mac** or **Windows** environment that enables you to build and share containerized applications and microservices.

+Docker Desktop includes the Docker daemon (*dockerd*), the Docker client (*docker*), Docker Compose, Docker Content Trust, Kubernetes, and Credential Helper.

 The Docker Desktop application makes it easy for you to work with Docker.
-There are versions of Docker Desktop for; *macOS*, *Windows* and *Linux*

 ## Download and Install
 You can download the version you need her: [www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop/)